 Uses of Kümmel in German Cooking

 Although caraway seed is not native to Germany, it has been widely adapted to German cuisine.
-Germans use caraway seeds, that have a mild dill/parsley or anise taste, in many different foods, including scads of bread and roll varieties. sauerkraut, sausage, potatoes, cheeses, German Schnapps, and many other dishes.
+Germans use caraway seeds, that have a mild dill/parsley or anise taste, in many different foods, including scads of bread and roll varieties. sauerkraut, sausage, potatoes, cheeses, German Schnapps, pickled eggs, and many other dishes.
 It also has health benefits (it seems to help in digestion).

 Where Does Kümmel Come From?